oVirt/ovirt-site/source/template/prestartedvm.html.md

 The implementation will be as follows:

+1. The AttachUserToVmFromPoolAndRunCommand and AttachUserToVmFromPoolCommand will be combined to one command named AllocateVmFromPoolCommand.
+2. A new command called CreateAllSnapshotsFromVmAndRunCommand will be added.
+The command will run the CreateAllSnapshotsFromVmCommand, and upon ending successfully will run RunVm.
+The command will be used both by the command in the previous clause, and by the scheduler that prepares prestarted vms.
-1. The AttachUserToVmFromPoolAndRunCommand and AttachUserToVmFromPoolCommand will be renamed to AllocateVmFromPoolAndRunCommand and AllocateVmFromPoolCommand - we will add a flow that checks if there are available prestarted Vms.
-If so, do only "addpermission" (to give to a user that wants to be assigned a vm).
-If no prestarted Vms were found, the normal flow is still relevant - CreateAllSnapshots + addPermission + runVm (in endsuccessfully).
+3. We will add a flow that checks if there are available prestarted Vms.
+If so, do only "AddPermission".
+If no prestarted Vms were found, run AddPermission + CreateAllSnapshotsFromVmAndRunCommand.
-2. We will create a new command for the scheduler that does CreateAllSnapshots + runVm (in endsuccessfully) (for the scheduler that is preparing prestarted vms) - a new flow.

 ### Affected Commands